 “I think a lot of people don’t realize how big of an impact FINN.no has in Norway.
 Some might think we are “merely” a place to sell used stuff.
 But it is very interesting to look at the role we actually play in people’s lives, and how we are involved in so many of their important moments, she says.
 “People come to us to find their first job, looking for their first car.
 At FINN they find their rental apartment when they move out for the first time, and later they find their first home – not to mention their first baby stroller when their family is growing.”

 Working in cross-functional teams gives her an opportunity to be close on decisions and to have a say in the user experience and other decisions on the product, FINN.no.
 There is ample opportunity to make an impact through your work at Schibsted, she says.

-“I’m currently working on a N-case, which are projects where we discover, explore and build totally new services for FINN.
-This project is about mobility, and what role this can play for FINN in the future, “ she says, and continues: “Right now we are working on car subscription, where customers pay a monthly fee to have access to one or more cars, which is still pretty new in Norway.
+“I’m currently working at the car subscription service Honk, which started out as a discovery-case at FINN.no.
+Discovery cases are projects where we discover, explore and build totally new services for FINN.
+This project was about mobility, and what role this can play for FINN in the future, ” she says, and continues: “Right now we are working on car subscription, where customers pay a monthly fee to have access to one or more cars, which is still pretty new in Norway.
 There is a lot of exploring and testing on how we can make a service that will give the most value to the users and customers.
 It feels impactful to have a role in shaping how something important like car ownership can be in the future.”

 Not two days are the same

 The work at FINN is varied and exciting, says the UX designer: “One day I will be working by myself and designing digital solutions, another day I will be doing interviews or user tests with users and the next day I’m facilitating a design workshop with the team.”